GMS6804-master/Sarek/README.md

 ### Scheduling Jobs On The HiPerGator Using SLURM

-The configuration files have been modified for HiPerGator and a sample SLURM script is provided here.
+The configuration files have been modified for HiPerGator and a sample SLURM script is provided [here](ufrcSlurmTemplate).

+### More Updates Coming